mjoppich/igem_munich_2018/docs/install.rst

 4. **Minimap2**

-For aligning the reads to the reference:
+For aligning the reads to the reference (enter y to proceed if asked - this may, depending on previous installed packages, download and install many required packages):
 ::
      conda install -c bioconda mappy

 5. **h5py**

-For reading FAST5 files (they are essentially HDF5-format):
+For reading FAST5 files (they are essentially HDF5-format, proceed with `y`):
 ::
     conda install -c anaconda h5py

 6. **matplotlib**
 For plotting purposes.
-To install this package with conda run **one** of the following:
+To install this package with conda run (again proceed with `y`):
 ::
     conda install -c conda-forge matplotlib
-    conda install -c conda-forge/label/broken matplotlib
-    conda install -c conda-forge/label/testing matplotlib
-    conda install -c conda-forge/label/rc matplotlib

 Install sequ-into
 ====